-Your right people have to say themselves “Hey, I do like a blast of colour in the morning.
-It wakes me up,” or “I do enjoy sarcasm in all its forms.”
+Your audience has to say themselves “Hey, I DO like a blast of colour in the morning.
+It wakes me up,” or “I DO enjoy sarcasm in all its forms.”
 In short, your snappy description must make your customers mentally opt in.
 It should make them realise they’re already part of your gang.

 The third secret is not aiming for perfection.

 You don’t need to have best snappy description ever written in order to sell your work.
 All we’re interested in is good enough.
 You have to be fairly happy with it, for now at least, but wanting to marry your snappy description is not a pre-requisite for success.

 Being able to say what you do – and why your customers should give a damn – is important.